 NCIIA encourages proposals that involve students and advisors from engineering, science, business, design, and liberal arts disciplines, as well as groups traditionally underrepresented in invention, innovation, and entrepreneurship, including women and minorities.

 Note: If you are proposing a course and/or program which focuses on the development and deployment of technology-based inventions and innovations for the benefit of people living in poverty in the US and/or abroad, you should submit a Sustainable Vision proposal instead of a Course and Program proposal.
 Learn more about the Sustainable Vision grants program here.
 Applicants may not submit both a Course and Program proposal and a Sustainable Vision proposal for the same idea during the same grant cycle.

 This PDF includes screen shots of NCIIA's five-step proposal process.
-The proposal content shown may vary slightly from the Sustainable Vision grant proposal, but steps for the application are the same.
+The proposal content shown may vary slightly by programl, but the application steps are the same.
 This PDF is for preview purposes only.

 *What's an E-Team?
 NCIIA defines an E-Team as a multidisciplinary group of students, faculty, and industry mentors working together to bring a technology-based invention (product or service) to market.
 The "E" stands for entrepreneurship.